Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Not many other electronic grinders can match the Breville Smart Grinder Pro in terms of grind settings.

 Is the Breville Smart Grinder Pro good for espresso?
 You bet!
+In fact, this machine made our list of the top low retention coffee grinders, since it does a great job of giving you all your coffee back, which is particularly important for espresso drinks.
 From a coarse grind to drip coffee to fine espresso and everything in between, you can get whatever you’re looking for.
 Look at the image of coffee grounds we posted above to see the variety this grinder can produce.
 No matter what type of coffee you want to make at home, the Smart Grinder Pro can handle it.
+And we have a separate post that recommends the best Smart Grinder Pro settings for several brewing methods.

 Of course, it doesn’t have to be complicated.
 If you only use one brewing method, once you find the setting you like in can stay there forever and give you the perfect dose of coffee grounds every time.